Red Sox pitcher David Price is Thursday’s Box-Toppers Player of the Day.

 Price earns 2.0 Box-Toppers points for being Player of the Day, giving him 13.4 for the season, 16th among all players and 12th among American League pitchers.

 Price now has 124.3 career Box-Toppers points, rising to 40th place among all players in career points since 1995, when Box-Toppers tracking began.
 With his points Thursday, he passes Gary Sheffield (124.1) on the “all-time” list and now trails 39th-ranked Mariano Rivera (126.4).
 He ranks 13th among active players in career points.

 National League Player of the Day—Phillies pitcher Aaron Nola struck out nine over eight scoreless innings, allowing five hits and one walk, in the 2-0 win over the Nationals.

-Nola earns 1.7 Box-Toppers points for being NL Player of the Day, giving him 18.1 for the season, rising from fourth to third place in season player rankings, second among NL pitchers, behind overall leader Max Scherzer of the Nationals (21.1).
+Nola earns 1.7 Box-Toppers points for being NL Player of the Day, giving him 19.1 for the season.
+He ranks third among all players and second among NL pitchers, behind overall leader Max Scherzer of the Nationals (21.1).